bgodin/nm-hide-unmanaged-gnome-shell-extension/README.md

 To install just place this extension into `~/.local/share/gnome-shell/extensions/` folder and relogin.
 Use `gnome-tweak-tool` to enable the extension.

+Make sure that the folder name matches the uuid in metadata.json

 This is example of my `/etc/NetworkManager/NetworkManager.conf`:
 ```
 [main]